Cournot's principle for measure-theoretic probability: Preliminary notions

 \subsection{Experiments}

-The empirical notions of experiment and trial are well known.
+The empirical notions of random experiment and trial are well known.
 Every experiment is associated with an event space.
 The symbols $E, E_1$, and $E_2$ always denote experiments with event space $\A$.
-The symbol $E^n$ denotes the experiment with event space $\A^n$ whose trials are composed of $n$ trials of $E$.
+The symbol $E^n$ denotes the experiment with event space $\A^n$ consisting of $n$ repetitions of $E$, i.e., the experiment whose trials are composed of $n$ trials of $E$.

-We say that two experiments $E_1$ and $E_2$ are \tit{empirically equivalent} if they cannot be distinguished by observing the outcomes they produce.
-In this case we write $E_1 \sim E_2$.